2022 April❮❮prevnext❯❯

 2013 - modern geek regulation standard

-Been sporting these since 2015!
+Was sporting these 2015-2023!
 I think oversized glasses are a bit safer.
 But they're really bad for eating pickles, as you can see.

 Overall this project confirms my hunch that I've had these current glasses longer than any before- I replaced the lenses last year in fact.
 Which sort of ties into my alarm of the stretching of time, when you grow up you get a whole new world every 4 years, but now the grooves are much longer.